dhruvkp090/100daysofML/log.md

 **Today's Progress**: Read about YOLO and went through some of the implementation options.
 Also tried deploying my chat-bot again.. faced some new challenges today.
 Hopefully I can rectify them tomorrow!

 **Time:** 1.5 hours

+#
+### Day 70: 12 September 2019

+**Today's Progress**: Finally hosted my chatbot on heroku!!
+Had a lot of minor issures, but i'm glad I solved most of them.
+A few still remail and I hope to finish it by tomorrow!

+**Time:** 2 hours